Speed Guide · Updated March 24, 2026

 Target: Under 0.1

-Fix: Set image dimensions, use font-display: swap (#8), minimize injected content.
+Measures unexpected layout shifts.
+Fix: Set image dimensions, use font-display: swap, minimize injected content.
+Thunder's font optimization helps prevent CLS from font loading.

 Speed optimization isn't a one-time project.
 Every time you install a new app, add products, or update your theme, your speed can change.
-Here's how to stay on top of it:
+Our Shopify store optimization guide covers how to build a repeatable optimization workflow.

 1